 Who we are

-The Home Fortification Technical Advisory Group (HF-TAG) is a global network of stakeholders engaged in home fortification, comprised of members from governmental, UN, NGO, private and academic sectors.
+The Home Fortification Technical Advisory Group (HF-TAG) is a global network comprised of stakeholders engaged in home fortification including members from governmental, UN, NGO, private and academic sectors.

 The HF-TAG website serves as a central, online hub for home fortification.
-By aggregating and connecting existing resources and building a shared space for discussion, the HF-TAG website and affiliated Home Fortification Network (Community of Practice) aims to increase the intra-sector and multi-sector collaboration necessary to improve nutrition and health outcomes.
+By aggregating and connecting existing resources and building a shared space for discussion, the HF-TAG aims to increase the intra-sector and multi-sector collaboration necessary to improve nutrition and health outcomes.
 The HF-TAG is built on the principle of inclusion and expands home fortification information/guidance within the public domain.
-Guidance is based on a review of evidence as well as on best practice and experience with policy formulation and program implementation.
+All guidance generated by HF-TAG is based on a review of evidence, consensus among technical partners as well as on best practice and experience with policy formulation and program implementation.

 What is Home Fortification?

-Home-fortification consists of adding specialized products such as multiple micronutrient powders (MNP) or food-based complementary food supplements (CFS) such as small-quantity lipid-based nutrient supplements (SQ-LNS) and full-fat soy flour (and soy protein isolate) with a vitamin-mineral mix to foods prepared at home.
-Table 1 (see end) captures some of the available products currently in use.
+Home-fortification consists of adding specialized, nutrient-filled products such as multiple micronutrient powders (MNP) or food-based complementary food supplements (CFS) such as small-quantity lipid-based nutrient supplements (SQ-LNS) and full-fat soy flour (and soy protein isolate) with a vitamin-mineral mix to foods prepared at home.

 Home fortification is used in situations where diets do not provide enough essential nutrients.
-Because unfortified cereal-based complementary foods generally do not supply enough essential nutrients such as vitamins, minerals, essential fatty acids, and/or other nutrients critical for optimal growth and development, home fortification can fill nutrient gaps, especially when access to sufficient nutrient-dense foods is limited.
+While not limited to children 6-24 months of age, home fortification has a special role to play in infant and young child feeding (IYCF).
+Because unfortified cereal-based complementary foods generally do not supply enough essential nutrients such as vitamins, minerals, essential fatty acids, and/or other nutrients critical for optimal growth and development, home fortification products can supplement the complementary food and fill nutrient gaps, especially when access to sufficient nutrient-dense foods is limited.
 Home fortification empowers caregivers to improve the quality of the diet of individuals within the family by adding nutrients to locally available foods prepared at home or other settings such as daycare centers or schools.

-In the context of complementary feeding, home fortification does not require any change in how the usual soft, mushy, semi-solid age appropriate complementary foods are prepared.
-Adding a sachet of powdered or lipid-based nutrients to the complementary food once per day is an easy thing to do.
+In the context of complementary feeding, home fortification does not require any change in how the usual soft, or semi-solid age-appropriate complementary foods are prepared, nor should it interrupt continued breastfeeding.
+Adding a sachet of powdered or lipid-based nutrients to the locally prepared complementary food once per day can be an easy solution.

 Products used in home fortification have been demonstrated to have a significant health impact.
-The largest body of evidence is around MNPs for prevention and control of iron-deficiency anemia, for which a systematic review, a WHO Guideline, and an HF-TAG programmatic guidance brief exist.
-While inconclusive, research on small quantity LNS (≤120 kcal/d, ≤20 g/d) in older infants and young children is on-going and suggests benefits related to linear growth (height), infant development and micronutrient deficiencies (http://www.ilins.org).
-Although some programs are already moving ahead to start using small quantity LNS, until there is further evidence, HF-TAG cannot yet make programmatic recommendations for this product.
+Evidence for micronutrient powders (MNPs) for the prevention and control of iron-deficiency anemia, is supported by several systematic reviews, WHO Guidelines, and HF-TAG programmatic guidance and technical briefs., Research on small quantity LNS (≤120 kcal/d, ≤20 g/d) in older infants and young children is on-going and suggests benefits related to linear growth (height), infant development and micronutrient deficiencies.
+While there is yet to be a WHO recommendation for their use, HF-TAG is in the process of compiling best practice and technical guidance for the use of SQ-LNS in IYCF programs.